dewexdewex/RWS/README.md

 # New cheap board issues

 Every new upload requires the upload speed to be dropped to the lowest possible, or upload will break on these new cheapo boards.

+I had issues connecting with the Silicon Labs USB drivers on the Catapult Macbook, so installed the CH34x drivers and these worked.